Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `createHyperlink`

 Creates a clickable text, colored as a link.
+When the link is clicked, a URL is opened in the player's browser.
+If the `confirm` property is set, a confirmation prompt is opened first.

 Hyperlink-specific properties can be accessed through the `widget` property.
 The widget type for buttons is [`tes3uiHyperlink`](https://mwse.github.io/MWSE/types/tes3uiHyperlink/).